rrama08/rrama08.github.io/architecture/arch_sprint.md

 ![Image Placeholder](/assets/images/lamaprocess.png)

 The Architecture must continue to be developed and refined through the execution process through a series of one day LAMA Micro Huddles.
 These are one day events where a specific area of architecture is explore and disambiguated further. the LAMA Micro Huddles must be spread across the execution of the Sprint.
 A good example for such a huddle is for the Data or Domain model review once the teams have put together their structure.
 I recommend a micro huddle initially once in 2 Sprints and subsequently once every 3 or 4 sprints.

+## Benefits of LAMA
+I will conclude with the benefits of the LAMA Process for the organization

+1. The overall team will have a mastery of the project, concepts and architecture in an extremely short amount of time in a very structured manner which will lead to better decisions, lower waste and faster development
+1. The process will leave all the traditional flexibility of the agile model in place with the LAMA overlay adding a layer of architecture competency over the execution
+1. The process symbiotically fits into the agile processes while at the same time de-risking the project with a small amount of upfront strategy and systems thinking.